-Matthew 6:6 says: "But when you pray" ... not if you pray.
+In the Sermon on the Mount verses 6-8 of Matthew chapter 6, Jesus repeats three times: "when you pray"... not if you pray.
 As believers it is the breath of our spiritual life to spend time in prayer with our Heavenly Father.

 Remember P.R.A.Y. - Prayer Releases All Your Eternal Resources! - #ArmorOfGodStudy

 We can even let every breath can make us aware of the importance of our continual prayer life.
 Not only is our prayer life important for us, but it will become a model for our children also.
 Try these:

 Special note: We do preview the websites to which we link, but are unable to peruse them completely.
 We try to check others' faith statements and make sure they do profess Jesus Christ as God's Son and salvation is found only in Him.
 It must, however, be your responsibility to personally dig into God's Word and allow the Holy Spirit to be your first and final teacher on all subjects.

 "Our website may contain affiliate marketing links, which means we may get paid commission on sales of those products or services we write about.
 Our editorial content is not influenced by advertisers or affiliate partnerships.
 This disclosure is provided in accordance with the Federal Trade Commission’s 16 CFR § 255.5: Guides Concerning the Use of Endorsements and Testimonials in Advertising.”